nakwafurkhan/-Ecommerce-Follow-Along/README.md

 * Created a reusable Card Component with props for product details.
 * Designed the Homepage layout using a grid or flexbox to display multiple product cards.

+## Milestone 9: Product Form Creation

+### Create Product Form:
+- Make a form for adding product details like name, description, price, and images.

+### Image Uploads:
+- Allow users to upload multiple images for the product.

+### Form Validation:
+- Check that the form fields are filled correctly (e.g., price is a number, name is not empty).

+---

+## Milestone 10: Product Schema & Endpoint

+### Product Schema:
+- Define product details (name, description, price, image URL) using Mongoose with validation.

+### Endpoint Creation:
+- Create a POST endpoint to save product data to MongoDB.

+### Why Validation?
+- Ensures only valid data is saved, keeping the database accurate.